Olympus E-M10 III versus Panasonic GX8

 The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in August 2017 and July 2015.
 Both the E-M10 III and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Panasonic GX8.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Olympus E-M10 III and the Panasonic GX8 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.